|16 November 2016|

 Embargo: 11.30am (Canberra Time)

 Low wage growth continues in September Quarter 2016

-The seasonally adjusted Wage Price Index (WPI) rose 0.6 per cent in the December quarter 2014 and 2.5 per cent over the last year, according to figures released today by the Australian Bureau of Statistics (ABS).
+The seasonally adjusted Wage Price Index (WPI) rose 0.4 per cent in the September quarter 2016, according to figures released today by the Australian Bureau of Statistics (ABS).

 Through the year to September quarter 2016 the WPI rose 1.9 per cent, a new low for the series.

 Seasonally adjusted, private sector wages grew 0.4 per cent and public sector wages grew 0.6 per cent in the September quarter 2016.
 Through the year private sector wages continue to grow at a slower pace than the public sector, 1.9 per cent compared to 2.3 per cent.

 The accommodation and food services industry recorded the highest quarterly rise of 1.7 per cent in September quarter 2016 and the mining industry recorded the lowest quarterly rise of 0.1 per cent.